Limones-07/Brainf-ckToPythonConverter/README.md

-This converts a BrainF*ck code to Python code.
+## This converts a BrainF*ck code to Python code.

+**IMPORTANT:** The generated code might be completly inefficient.
+Be aware of that.

 It expects a header to define the array size (eg. `$30` would initialize a 30 blocks wide array).
 If the header is not found (when the first character isn't `$`), it defaults to 30000.